szat/PhotoroomAssignment/README.md

 # PhotoroomAssignment

-Hi thanks for reading and thanks for the assignment it was fun.
-When it was mentionned to use an image to image approach, I thought of a U-net right away, but I cold not even remember last time I implemented one, so I had to look up what is the usual architecture.
+Hi, thank you for reading and for the assignment; it was enjoyable.
+When the use of an image-to-image approach was mentioned, I immediately thought of a U-Net, but I couldn't recall the last time I implemented one, so I had to look up the typical architecture.

-Then  I made the classical mistake that the image data was not in the right order for pytorch, which left me stracthing my head a bit, but then that was solved.
+Then, I made the classic mistake of having the image data in the wrong format for PyTorch, which left me a bit puzzled, but I eventually resolved it.

-Following, I optimized used MSE loss, which was a terrible idea but took a few minutes (optimizing on my own GPU, maybe a mistake).
-The results were disappointing, and so panic happened.
+Subsequently, I used MSE loss for optimization, which turned out to be a terrible idea, even though it only took a few minutes (optimizing on my own GPU may have been a mistake).
+The results were disappointing, leading to a bit of panic.

-Following, I remembered that cross entropy (KL divergence) encodes distance (I know KL is not symmetric) between distributions, so maybe that would be better.
-Indeed with that I got results that looks like this:
+Afterward, I remembered that cross-entropy (KL divergence) measures the distance (I'm aware that KL is not symmetric) between distributions, so I thought that might be a better approach.
+Indeed, using that, I achieved results that look like this:

 ![Screenshot from 2023-12-05 18-38-37](https://github.com/szat/PhotoroomAssignment/assets/5555551/37948acd-71ac-4d4b-8bd9-d152325994e5)